ssiarules/jekyll-now/_posts/2017-4-8-Hello-World.md

 This is my first blog post made with Jekyll!
 Woohoo!
 In this first post, I'll share some notes on what I learned today at the first class meeting of the very first [Learn Teach Code](http://learnteachcode.org/) UnBootcamp experiment.

 ## Today I learned (#TIL):
-g
-- I learned how to better utilize Github and better ways to use it.
+-I learned how to better utilize Github and better ways to use it.
 - ...thing 2

 ## Questions: